the-art-of-dev/tortue-js/README.md

 ## Concepts

-Tortue is a flexible website building framework with educative nature, mainly ment for static website development.
-Core concept of Tortue is in defining contexts to parts of a website that are reusable and easier to organize in a granular way, thik of it like a templating engine with ability to scale.
-Defining contexts through the tortue hierarchy(Components,Layouts,Pages) provides easier way to maintain codebase and reuse some of the parts in other projects.
-Tortues educative nature consists in allowing entry level web developers to practice abstraction by using only HTML.
-Because Tortue should be flexible as told, it provides it's own plugin system named Tortue Shells.
-At the end Tortue is opinionated in many things, but will try to privde as many features as long them don't break Tortue philosophy.
+Tortue is a flexible website building framework with an educative nature, mainly meant for static website development.
+The core concept of Tortue lies in defining contexts to parts of a website that are reusable and easier to organize in a granular way - think of it as a templating engine with the ability to scale.
+Defining contexts through the Tortue hierarchy (Components, Layouts, Pages) provides an easier way to maintain the codebase and reuse some of its parts in other projects.
+Tortue’s educative nature consists of allowing entry-level web developers to practice abstraction by using only HTML.
+Because Tortue should be flexible as mentioned, it provides its own plugin system named Tortue Shells.
+In the end, Tortue is opinionated on many things, but will try to provide as many features as long as they don't stray away from the Tortue philosophy.

 ---